jojoclt/quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Jojonosaurus!
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.

-Custom Text
+This is my personal blog, where I will put Jetpack Compose and related programming interests.